Zagojiči

 Zagojiči ([zaɡɔˈjiːtʃi], in older sources also Sagojiči, Sagoitschen) is a small settlement in the Municipality of Gorišnica in northeastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 There is a small Neo-Gothic chapel-shrine with a metal belfry in the settlement.
 It was built in the early 20th century.